BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/README.md

        2. Clone the repository
         * git clone https://github.com/BenchmarkXPRT/AIXPRT.git

-       3. Navigate to AIXPRT/Modules/Deep-Learning/README.md of the cloned branch and follow instructions to run the benchmark.
+       3. Navigate to AIXPRT/Modules/Deep-Learning/README.md of the cloned branch and follow instructions for running the benchmark.

        4. AIXPRT application runs on default configuration provided by the workloads.
 However once a default config file is generated, user can edit this config to change the workload behavior.